erleonard/erleonard.github.io/_posts/2018-02-24-Azure-Networking-Deployment.md

 A great example is deploying a virtual network for the DMZ, in most cases, it’s always a public-facing resource with a restricted backend that holds a database(s) and/or storage.

 Usually to deploy a virtual network you need to figure out a few things first:
- 1. Which region will the virtual network be created?
+1. Which region will you create the virtual network?
 2. How large does my address space need to be?
 3. How many subnets to I need to create?
 4. Do I need to connect to on-premise resources?
-  3. How many resources will be used on the virtual network?
+5. How many resources will be used on the virtual network?

-Answering these questions will help you create your ARM template and most of all help you figure out what parameters you template needs.
-In the example below, i'm create a vNet with a large address space of 172.16.0.0/16 and creating two subnets.
-The subnets are called Frontend and Backend and this will be used to segment my web services and my sql database.
+Answering these questions will help you create your ARM template, and most of all help you figure out what parameters you template needs.
+In the example below, I'm creating a vNet with a large address space of 172.16.0.0/16 and creating two subnets.
+The subnets are called Frontend and Backend, and this will be used to segment my web services and my SQL database.

 ``` json
 {